 Government procurement is generally done through open tenders, direct advertising, or by invitation to registered suppliers.
-The National Contracts Commission (NCC) is responsible for reviewing and endorsing recommendations for the award of Government contracts above JMD 10 million in value.
-The NCC also registers and classifies contractors who respond to Government contract tenders.
-To respond to government office supplies tenders, companies must register with the Financial Management Division of the Ministry of Finance.
-Water supply and distribution equipment contracts require registration with the National Water Commission, and to supply medicines and medical supplies, potential bidders must contact the Pharmaceutical Division of the Ministry of Health and Health Corporation Limited.
+The National Contracts Commission (NCC) is responsible for reviewing and endorsing recommendations for the award of Government contracts above JMD 10 million (US\$ 102,000 based on May 2013 exchange rates of J\$98-99 to US\$1.00) in value.
+The NCC also registers and classifies contractors who are desirous of tendering on Government contracts.
+Companies interested in supplying office supplies to the government must also register with the Financial Management Division of the Ministry of Finance.
+Companies interested in supplying other kinds of equipment or materials should contact: the National Water Commission (water supply and distribution equipment); the Jamaica Commodity Trading Company (for the purchase of certain basic food items and fertilizer under concessionary loan programs); the Pharmaceutical Division of the Ministry of Health and Health Corporation Limited (medicines and medical supplies); and the Ministry of Housing (for housing and construction materials).